 How to make it Gluten free?

-Usually, S'mores are made with Graham Crackers, and in the UK Digestive biscuits are a great alternative.
+Usually, S'mores are made with Graham Crackers, and in the UK Digestive biscuits is a great alternative.
 Make it gluten free by using gluten-free flour, certified gluten free Graham Crackers, or gluten free Digestive biscuits.
 This ensures that you have made the s mores cookies gluten free.
 Always check that you use gluten free chocolate chips as some chocolate brands may contain gluten.

 - Ice cream scoop to make cookie balls